NoahKirsch20/College-Football/README.md

 ___
  College football is one of my
  **favorite** sports.
-I watch every big ranked vs ranked game I can.
+I watch every big ranked vs ranked game that I can.

 ___
 ## My Favorite Team